CaptFredricks/plentiful-items/README.md

 # Plentiful Items
-A Minecraft mod by CaptFredricks
+A Minecraft mod by CaptFredricks.
+Download it on [Planet Minecraft](https://www.planetminecraft.com/mod/plentiful-items/)!

 ## About the mod
 **Plentiful Items** is a simple mod for Minecraft that adds various new items and blocks to the game.
 This is the first mod created by CaptFredricks for Minecraft.